aces/Loris/docs/SQLModelingStandard.md

   `ON UPDATE` clause.
 Do not rely on default behavior.

 #### Naming
-- Although not an enforced rules, recommandation for naming constraint are as follow:
+- Although not an enforced rule, recommandation for naming constraint are as follow:
   - The constraint name should be **specifically declared**.
   - The constraint name should be in **singular form**.